Aightech/CleverHand-interface/README.md

 > The Python wrapper is not fully implemented yet.
 The library is still in development and some features may not be available in the Python wrapper.

+# CONTRIBUTING
+see [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.